Best holiday rental deals in Salzburg

 Check out the climate diagram for Salzburg.
 The highest average temperatures are in the month of July.
 However, temperatures can go lower than -3° in Salzburg in January.
 The rainiest month is January, while the driest month is November.

-Holiday lettings in Salzburg: A symphony for the soul
+Holiday apartments in Salzburg: A symphony for the soul

 Whether a house in the hills or a city apartment, your Salzburg accommodation is the perfect gateway to experiencing Austria's fourth-largest city.
 A great starting point for your Salzburg adventure is a walk or funicular ride up to its major landmark, the Hohensalzburg Castle, Central Europe's largest preserved fortification.
 You'll be entranced by the breathtaking panoramic views of surrounding mountains and the city below.